rbohan/MongoLDAP/README.md

 vagrant init ubuntu/bionic64
 ```

+Edit Vagrant file to expose port 389 by:

+* Forwarding port 3389 on the host to 389 on the guest.
+* Creating a host-only or bridged network to allow the host communicate directly with the guest on port 389.

-Edit Vagrant file to expose port 389 as, e.g., 3389 or bridge network (we'll assume a bridged network accessible via `ldap.mongodb.local` - edit `/etc/hosts` to set this up if required)
+For the purposes of this demo we'll assume a host-only network accessible via `ldap.mongodb.local` (edit `/etc/hosts` to set this up if required)

 ### Start VM & connect: